 Risk management in your business

-Whether you’re managing a small business or a large company.
-Th doesn’t matter fact that no one is 100% immune to risk.
+Whether you’re managing a small business or a large company, that no one is 100% immune to risk doesn’t matter.

-This is especially true when it comes to startups and new businesses.
-If you’re building a business from scratch, you need to understand the risks involved and mitigate them.
+This is especially true for startups and new businesses.
+If you’re building a business from scratch, you must understand and mitigate the risks involved.

 Let’s take a look at some examples of common startup risks and how you can manage them: